el10savio/gset-crdt/README.md

 $ make info
 ```

-Now we can send requests to append, list and lookup values to any peer node using its port allocated.
+Now we can send requests to append, list, and lookup values to any peer node using its port allocated.

 ```
 $ curl -i -X POST localhost:<peer-port>/gset/append/<value>